Guatemala Courses — May 28 to June 20

 - Language — Taught primarily in Spanish

-As part of the class, students will work with their individual language instructors on assignments for the Lawyering Across Borders course.
+For about half of the class hours, students will work with their individual language instructors on assignments for the Lawyering Across Borders course.
 Intensive legal Spanish language instruction will be fully integrated with the rest of the course curriculum.

 For Pacific McGeorge students only, this course meets the law school’s professional skills course requirement.